 A telephoto lens, you’ll naturally get closer to subjects far away.
 It has a focal length of more than 70mm up to 800mm.
 Telephoto lenses are also preferred for portraiture as they protect the facial proportions better than a wide-angle.
 It can be used for shooting product photography, sport, and wildlife imagery.
 They allow the photographer to produce close crops on the subject.

-Major manufacturers continue to put the image stabilization mechanism in the lens to eliminating camera shake.
+Major manufacturers continue to put the image stabilization mechanism in the lens to eliminate camera shake.
 The manufacturers use abbreviations to specify that their lenses have built-in image stabilization.
 VR for (Nikon) and IS for (Canon)

 4- Try a prime lens

 A prime lens is a lens with a fixed focal length, like Canon EF 50mm, this lens type has many advantages over the zoom lens type.
-It has greater sharpness, less distortion, less vignetting, and it smaller and lighter.
+It has greater sharpness, less distortion, and less vignetting, and it is smaller and lighter.
 Another advantage of using prime lenses is that they’re usually ‘faster’.
 This means they have a larger maximum aperture, which enables quicker shutter speeds.
-In low light condition, you’d be limited to a shutter speed of, say, 1/15sec with a typical zoom (unless you increase your ISO setting).
-However, an f/1.4 lens will enable a much faster shutter speed of 1/250sec.
+In low light conditions, you’d be limited to a shutter speed of, say, 1/15sec with a typical zoom (unless you increase your ISO setting).
+However, an f/1.4 lens will enable a much faster shutter speed of 1/250 sec.
 An f/1.8 lens is 3.3 stops faster than an f/5.6 lens, and even an f/2.8 model is two stops faster.

 Another big advantage is that you can get a much tighter depth of field, enabling you to isolate the main point of interest in a shot by blurring the background.
 It’s a favorite trick in portraiture, especially when the background is cluttered and would otherwise be a distraction.